eic/pfRICH/README.md

 not needed to just import already produced ROOT trees.

   In the following the installation under /tmp/sandbox is assumed.
 Define SANDBOX environment variable accordingly if installing in a different directory.
+Be aware that working under /tmp directory may be a bad idea in general, in case your OS cleans this directory up on a regular basis.

   Make sure 'cmake' is version 3.0 or higher.

-  The following combination is known to work: SL7, gcc 4.8.5, cmake 3.22.1, ROOT 6.18.04, GEANT 4.10.05.p01 .
+  The following combinations are known to work: (1) SL7, gcc 4.8.5, cmake 3.22.1, ROOT 6.18.04,
+GEANT 4.10.05.p01 , (2) Debian 12, gcc 12.2.0, cmake 3.25.1, ROOT 6.30.04, geant 11.2.1 .

 ```
 #
-# Define installation area
+# Define installation area, adjust shared library path
 #
 export SANDBOX=/tmp/sandbox
 export LD_LIBRARY_PATH=${SANDBOX}/lib:${SANDBOX}/lib64:${LD_LIBRARY_PATH}